 Hey there!
 Kelly from Trial and Eater here, sharing beach picnic food ideas that I think you love!

 Summer beach days – is there anything better?
+(Well, maybe heading to Disney AND going to the beach.)
 As long as I pack enough food and drink to keep me full and hydrated during the day, there is nothing like soaking up the sun all day long by the ocean.

 Getting together at the beach with friends over good food and great conversation is a favorite past time for many but not when it’s weighed down by heavy foods.
 If you’re looking for something on the lighter side, I have a few tips and tricks I’ve learned about what foods to pack.